As told to Resham Mantri, 3290 words.

-Tags: Music, Process, Production, Beginnings, Adversity, Identity, Sharing your work, Day jobs.
+Tags: Music, Process, Production, Beginnings, Adversity, Identity, Day jobs, Promotion.

 Lushlife on doing more than one thing at a time